webrecorder/browsertrix/Deployment.md

 Some basic instructions are provided below, we plan to expand this into more detail tutorial in the future.

+(All shell scripts can be found in the `./scripts` directory)

 ## Deploying with Docker Swarm

 For local deployments, using Docker Swarm is recommended.
 Docker Swarm can be used in a single-machine mode as well as with multi-machine setups.
 Docker Swarm is part of Docker, so if you have Docker installed, you can use this method.

-1. Run the `./init-configs.sh` which will copy the sample configs to `configs/config.env` and `configs/config.yaml`.
+1. Run the `init-configs.sh` which will copy the sample configs to `configs/config.env` and `configs/config.yaml`.

 2. You can edit `configs/config.env` and `configs/config.yaml` to set default passwords for superadmin, minio and mongodb.

-3. Run `./run-swarm.sh` to initialize the cluster.
+3. Run `run-swarm.sh` to initialize the cluster.

 4. Load `http://localhost:9871/` to see the Browsertrix Cloud login page.
 (The API is also available at: `http://localhost:9871/api/docs`).

-You can stop the deployment with `./stop-swarm.sh` and restart again with `./run-swarm.sh`
+You can stop the deployment with `stop-swarm.sh` and restart again with `run-swarm.sh`

 Note: Currently, unless email settings are configured, you will need to look at the logs to get the invite code for invites.
 You can do this by running: